 Once it looks the way you want to click on next.
 You can then make sure it is a double opt-in, add them to a list, etc. Once you are satisfied with those settings, you can get the code to embed the form directly into your post.

-Give the workflow a name and then, from the dropdown, decide what will trigger this to start.
+Give the workflow a name and then, from the drop-down-down, decide what will trigger this to start.
 You will select the group that you created for this opt-in.

-From the side menu, you will fill out all of the sections including the subject line for your email, your name, email address and then click to edit the email contents.
-You can just type the email with the rich editor or use one of the drag and drop templates to create your email.
-For the purposes of simplification, we are just using the rich editor.
+From the side menu, you will fill out all of the sections, including the subject line for your e-mail, your name, e-mail address, and then click to edit the e-mail contents.
+You can just type the e-mail with the rich editor or use one of the drag and drop templates to create your e-mail.
+For simplification, we are only using the rich editor.

 Congratulations!
-You just set up your first autorseponder!
+You just set up your first autoresponder!

 CREATE AN ACTIVE CAMPAIGN AUTORESPONDER